-Samsonite CEO quits after short seller allegations
+Samsonite CEO quits after doctorate drama

 "The conclusions drawn in the report about the company and its financial results are incorrect," it said.
 "The company's financial disclosures are an accurate reflection of the strong core fundamentals of the business."

 Following the release of the Blue Orca report last week, Samsonite's shares dropped 21% over two days of trading in Hong Kong.
-After being suspended since the start of this week at the company's request, they resumed trading on Friday, jumping more than 10%.
+They were suspended for most of this week at the company's request.
+They resumed trading on Friday, jumping more than 10%.

 In its report, Blue Orca asserted that Tainwala "at various points in his career held himself out as a doctor."
 It pointed to examples including a profile on financial information provider Bloomberg's website, SEC fillings and company materials that refer to Tainwala as a doctor.